ultrawideturbodev/turbo-template/docs/how_we_do/synced_how_we_use_constants_and_globals.md

 # How We Use Constants and Globals

-This guide explains how we organize and use constants and globals in FloatNote.
+This guide explains how we organize and use constants and globals.
 It's meant to help maintain consistency and make it easier for developers to find and use the right constants.

 ## Constants (`k_` prefix)